scipy-conference/scipy_proceedings/papers/scott_sievert/hyperband.rst

 This section will walk through an image denoising task.
 The inputs and desired outputs are given in Figure :ref:`fig:io+est`.
-This is an especially difficult problem because the noise variance varies slightly between images, which requires a model that's at least a little complex.
+This is an especially difficult problem because the noise variance varies slightly between images.
+To protect against this, let's use a shallow neural network that's more complex than a linear model.

 Model architecture & Parameters
 -------------------------------

 To address that complexity, let's use an autoencoder.
 These are a type of neural network that reduce the dimensionality of the input before expanding to the original dimension.
-This can be thought of a lossy compression.
+This can be thought of as a lossy compression.
 Let's create that model:

 .. code-block:: python